 Appraisals as a tool for building

 Every modern organisation is interested in the performance of their employees and typically runs appraisals in some form to support and develop performance.
 Normally, the frequency of appraisals is low: according to a survey carried out by the Society for Human Resource Management, 72% of businesses run appraisals only once a year.

 In the same study, only 2% of employees gave their company the highest grade for performance management.
 In general, employees are not happy with how organisations are managing performance development and assessment.
 That dissatisfaction can be tackled though.
 Another study showed that those employees, whose managers held regular meetings, are three times more likely to be satisfied with their jobs.

-Appraisals help you maintain a good employee-manager relationship
+Appraisals help you maintain

 The prerequisite to a great appraisal is a manager who is interested in the well-being of their team members i.e. a manager who is engaged and forward-looking.
 Great appraisals help deepen the relationships between your employees and managers.
 Like all tools, it takes a little practice to use appraisals correctly.

 The goal of an appraisal is for the employee and manager to have an open discussion.
 Both parties should feel confident and positive about sharing

 The goal for every appraisal should be that your people feel positive about their development, know the areas where they need to develop, and have visibility regarding the necessary steps to take in order to advance their careers – if that’s want they want.
 In practice though, managers often look for structure for their discussions.
 Structured questions and forms – which we will discuss in more detail later on – also benefit organisations, as they provide much needed data to support decisions regarding strategy, training, recruitment and investments.